alecsearle/maintenance-tracker/README.md

 ### Dark Mode

+A specific HIG feature I wanted to implement from the start was dark mode.
+A few specific features of dark mode HIG were sought after and are as follows:

+- Avoid offering an app-specific appearance setting.
+- Test your content to make sure that it remains comfortably legible in both appearance modes.
+- Aim for sufficient color contrast in all appearances.

+### SF Symbols

+An itentional HIG design choice I wanted to follow is the use of SF Symbols for the devices running my app on iOS.
+The main reason is to use something familiar and clean.
+The symbols automatically change depending on the theme of the device.
+Additionally, there are different rendering modes that can be used to give the application more depth.
+I have not messed with rendering modes yet but will soon.

-# Nots
+# Notes

-Remove src folder
+- Remove src folder
-Fix expo router navigation https://docs.expo.dev/router/basics/common-navigation-patterns/ Break down globalStyles into reusable components (i.e. Title, SubTitle, Card etc.)
+- Fix expo router navigation https://docs.expo.dev/router/basics/common-navigation-patterns/
+- Break down globalStyles into reusable components (i.e. Title, SubTitle, Card etc.)